 At the beginning of the 20th century, the growing mining industry brought prosperity to the city with its richly decorated houses and public buildings.
 There are many outstanding examples of that, like the triangular city hall and the casino.
 FYI: casinos in Spain are not for gambling, but they are the seat of a cultural society.

-Batería de Castillitos
+BaterĂa de Castillitos

 After spending some time at the top, go visit the installation in the area that mixes frivolous architecture with fleshy and sinister artillery guns.
 It was built in the mid-1930s during the reign of Primo de Rivera as part of a series of batteries defending the coast of Cartagena.

-Castillo de la Concepción
+Castillo de la ConcepciĂłn

 Located on the hill of the same name, the castle was an Alcazaba, a fortified palace from the Middle Ages.
 Long before that, it was a Roman temple of Aesculapius, and the cisterns from that time are still intact.
+After marvelling at the outside of the castle, take the elevator to the top for supreme views of the harbour and coastal mountains.

-Riding the Waves on a Harbor Tour
+Riding the Waves on a Harbour Tour

 There are two options: a catamaran and or a closed boat with a sun deck.
-Both depart from the quay crossing Paseo Alfonso XII and down the stairs.
+Both depart from the quay, crossing Paseo Alfonso XII and down the stairs.
 The tour in the boat takes about an hour, while the catamaran trip takes 3 hours and includes a stop at the recently renovated castle Fuerte de la Navidad.

 Learn More About Cartagena Naval History

 It is not surprising that a city so closely linked to the sea has several venues dedicated to maritime history.
-The Naval Museum, located in a fine 18th-century building right on the waterfront, has a large collection of tall ship models, naval uniforms, medals, and the Peral U – boat, which was built in the late 19th century by the Spanish sailor Isaac Peral for the country’s navy.
+The Naval Museum, located in a fine 18th-century building right on the waterfront, has a large collection of tall ship models, naval uniforms, medals, and the Peral U-boat, which was built in the late 19th century by the Spanish sailor Isaac Peral for the country’s navy.

 The exhibits are devoted to the construction of ships, marine science, the equipment of different types of troops, naval artillery.
 One of the halls is thematic; its exhibits are devoted to engineering Isaac Peral; his designs, drawings, and personal belongings are shown here.
+A visit to the Naval Museum is a must while visiting Cartagena!

 Shiver in the Spanish Civil War Museum

-The Spanish Civil War fought from 1936 to 1939 brought suffering and destruction also to Cartagena.
+The Spanish Civil War, fought from 1936 to 1939, also brought suffering and destruction to Cartagena.
 The 1936-1939 war was one of the darkest moments in Spanish history, and Cartagena did not escape the destruction.
-The city was a Republican military stronghold, and, as you may have noticed, it was well defended against the sea.
+The city was a Republican military stronghold, and, as you may have noticed, it was well-defended against the sea.

 This made it a target for bombing raids by Nationalist forces (with the help of the Nazis).
 Shelters were built around the city.
-At the Civil War Museum, you will understand what people had to do to survive, and you will also see original signs, propaganda posters, and other artifacts.
+At the Civil War Museum, you will understand what people had to do to survive, and you will also see original signs, propaganda posters, and other artefacts.

 There are also touching accounts of the conflict, and you will learn how ingeniously the city tried to trick the Nationalist forces into bombing the wrong places.

-Liquor 43 tour
+Liquor 43 Tour

 An adult rainy-day option is a tour of one of Spain’s most exported liquors, Liquor 43, distilled right in Cartagena.
 Book in advance, and you’ll take a two-hour tour of the premises, picking up tons of factual information from your multilingual guide.

 Liquor 43 is a 31% alcohol made from 43 different citrus fruits and spices and pairs well with ice and milk.
-During the tour, you’ll see the production process up close, from mixing to fermentation, aging, and bottling.
+During the tour, you’ll see the production process up close, from mixing to fermentation, ageing, and bottling.
 Try to avoid being the designated driver, as the tour ends with cocktails!

-Become a Bog or a Novel
+Become a Bog or a Novel at the Moors and Christians Festival

 Visitors in September are in for a treat as they are given the chance to experience history up close and personal.
 The largest festival, called Moors and Christians, takes over the city for two weeks with reenactments of battles, and thousands of “soldiers” and “civilians” in period costumes take part in plays and parades.